talos-vulndev/afl-dyninst/README.txt

 basic block instrumentation.
 That would serve no purpose - unless there is another interesting tool coming up: afl-pin (already available at https://github.com/vanhauser-thc/afl-pin) and afl-dynamorio (wip)

+Switch -x enables performance modes, -x level 1, -xx level 2 and  -xxx level 3 level 3 is only availble for intel x64 and can either save your ass or not work for you whatsoever. level 1 (-x) is highly recommended (+50%). level 2 (-xx) gives an additonal 40% but removes (usually unnecessary) precautions level 3 (-xxx) gives only a very small additional speed and works differently, it basically replaces the instrumented instructions by dyninst with own ones. this is a good idea when you run into dyninst bugs.

 Compiling: